mikepitagno/cisco_duplex_check/README.md

-# cisco_duplex_check
+## Cisco Duplex Check

+### Introduction

-Cisco Catalyst Switch - Duplex Status Reporting Tool -a script to check an individual or group of Cisco Catalyst switches for any ports negotiating at half duplex and report and provide a detailed report.
+Cisco Catalyst Switch - Duplex Status Reporting Tool.
+This tool will check an individual or group of Cisco Catalyst switches for any ports negotiating at half duplex and report and provide a detailed report.

-## Installation Notes / Prerequisites
+### Installation Notes / Prerequisites

 **Script written in Python2**

 **PySNMP Required**